nickjoodi/Deep-Learning-for-Knowledge-Graph-Completion/README.md

 						over the years, so please excuse how huge it is.
 I have to say that a lot bib.bib:			The bibliography file.
 There are some examples already written if you need

+### 	MLP/ ~ A directory containing the code for the MLP model
+		MLP.ipynb:  			A Jupyter Notebook for building 				the MLP model